-Its phases are material and spiritual, that of inspiration, as in mental illumination of seers and the inspired media, and that of the trance, where the mind of the medium is set at naught by hypnotism.
+Its phases are material and spiritual, that of inspiration, as in mental illumination of seers and the inspired mediums and that of the trance, where the mind of the medium is over-shadowed by the spirit intelligence.

 Its forms are dependent and independent.